AlexEnvision/Universe.Lastfm.API/README.md

 # Description of the Universe.Lastfm.API

-Here is a project of a Last.fm api, the purpose of which is to simplify the development of solutions in the C# programming language, such as scrobbler for example.
+Here is a project of the Last.fm api, the purpose of which is to simplify the development of solutions in the C# programming language, such as scrobbler for example.

 # Version control